mdn/content/files/en-us/web/javascript/reference/lexical_grammar/index.md

 ## Keywords

 _Keywords_ are identifiers that have special meanings in JavaScript.
 For example, the keyword [`async`](/en-US/docs/Web/JavaScript/Reference/Statements/async_function) before a function declaration indicates that the function is asynchronous.

-A _reserved word_ is a keyword that cannot be used as an identifier for variable declarations, function declarations, etc. Not all keywords are reserved — for example, `async` can be used as identifier anywhere.
-Some keywords are only _contextually reserved_ — for example, `await` is only reserved within the body of an async function, and `let` is only reserved in strict mode code or `const`- or `let`-declarations.
+A _reserved word_ is a keyword that cannot be used as an identifier for variable declarations, function declarations, etc. Not all keywords are reserved — for example, `async` can be used as an identifier anywhere.
+Some keywords are only _contextually reserved_ — for example, `await` is only reserved within the body of an async function, and `let` is only reserved in strict mode code, or `const`- and `let`-declarations.

 Identifiers are always compared by _string value_.
 For example, this is still a syntax error: